guardian/support-service-lambdas/handlers/digital-voucher-api/README.md

 ## Digital voucher lifecycle

-Digital vouchers are managed by i-Movo and provisioned by another top-secret third-party supplier.
+Digital vouchers are managed by i-Movo and cards are physically sent out by a third-party supplier.

 Customers are provided with a plastic card and a letter.
 With the card they can buy a newspaper on the days they have subscribed to at any participating newsagent.
 Alternatively, they can give the